Murad Saeed: Ministerial positions

-On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Minister of State for States and Frontier Regions.
-On 18 September, his ministerial portfolio was changed and he was appointed as Minister of State for Communications.
-On 26 October 2018, he was given the additional ministerial portfolio of Postal Services and was appointed as Minister of State for Postal Services.
+On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed Minister of State for States and Frontier Regions.
+On 18 September, his ministerial portfolio was changed and he was appointed Minister of State for Communications.
+On 26 October 2018, he was given the additional ministerial portfolio of Postal Services and was appointed Minister of State for Postal Services.

-On 17 December 2018, he was elevated as Federal Minister and was appointed as Federal Minister for Communications, and Federal Minister for Postal Services.
+On 17 December 2018, he was elevated as Federal Minister and was appointed Federal Minister for Communications, and Federal Minister for Postal Services.

 In 2020 the Auditor General of Pakistan (AGP) found Rs 12.3 billion in fraud and irregularities in the Post Office Department, with a 64 cases of "fraud, misappropriation, embezzlement, theft and dacoity of public", among others, and said it could not authenticate Rs 932bn worth of revenue and Rs 881bn in expenditure due to unapproved methods of accounting and agency accounts maintenance.
-AGP also reported instances unbudgeted payments, overpayments, unacknowledged or unadjusted remittances, understating assets, and government accounts (savings, remittances, and BISP) in deficit despite incentive payments to employees.
+AGP also reported instances of unbudgeted payments, overpayments, unacknowledged or unadjusted remittances, understating assets, and government accounts (savings, remittances, and BISP) in deficit despite incentive payments to employees.
 The Pakistan Observer also reported that following an audit into the National Highways Authority (NHA), revealing mismanagement and maladministration, "no apparent action has been taken by Murad Saeed, Minister for Communications on the audit observations so far."

 Prime Minister Imran Khan in 2022 announced Murad Saeed as "best performing minister" in the federal cabinet.